 When did you graduate from FEE?

-Why did you decide to study at FEE?
+Why did you decide to study at FEE in Pilsen?

 How would you evaluate the approach and support from the school?
 Teachers, guarantors of courses?

-How would you rate the approach and support from the Study Office?
+How would you evaluate the approach and support from the Study Office?

-How would you evaluate the quality of the studied courses?
+How do you retrospectively evaluate the quality of the studied courses?

-And what about the possibility of participating in research activities during your studies at FEE?
+How do you evaluate the possibility of involvement in R&D activities during your studies at FEE?

 Did you work while studying?
-Internships, involvement in activities at the Faculty, employment outside the Faculty?
+Any internships, involvement in activities at the Faculty, or employment outside the Faculty?

 Did the UWB / FEE help you develop your skills for future careers - domestic and foreign internships, language courses, etc.?
 Can you give an example?